nasa-jpl/ION-DTN/bp/dccp/README.txt

 The DCCP testing tree is maintained as a git repository at http://eden-feed.erg.abdn.ac.uk/.
 Once you pull the tree, you need to select the "dccp" branch.
-For detailed in instructions on pulling the testing tree, please see: http://www.linuxfoundation.org/collaborate/workgroups/networking/dccp_testing#Cloning_the_entire_tree Once you have the testing tree, simply configure, build, and install the kernel as appropriate for your system.
-You you are not familiar with the steps required to build a Linux kernel, here is a good guide: http://www.cyberciti.biz/tips/compiling-linux-kernel-26.html
+For detailed instructions on pulling the testing tree, please see: http://www.linuxfoundation.org/collaborate/workgroups/networking/dccp_testing#Cloning_the_entire_tree Once you have the testing tree, simply configure, build, and install the kernel as appropriate for your system.
+If you are not familiar with the steps required to build a Linux kernel, here is a good guide: http://www.cyberciti.biz/tips/compiling-linux-kernel-26.html